mouazdk/AI_speech_recognition_voice_transcribe/README.md

 Three projects with Python to:
 - record voice and save it as wav audio file
 - edit the rate and frames of an audio file
-- transcribe audio files with the ability to save the transcribtion as txt files.
+- transcribe audio files with the ability to save the transcribtion as txt files using AssemblyAI API.
 - implement speech recognition in Python in compinitaion with an OpenAI Voice Assistant to have automatic answers.